 I can’t compare any television show to Community; because there wasn’t a show like Community.
 I remember watching the pilot and hoping it would be a new television show for my bored high school self to watch.
-I will admit I fell off during the first season but I rediscovered it while in the midst of their second season.
+I’ll admit I fell off during the first season, but I rediscovered it while it was in the middle of their second season.
 The show garnered critical acclaim but failed to find a large audience.
-Over the years, a cult following grew around the show, and the battle cry #sixseasonsandamovie was born.
+But, over the years, a cult following grew around the show, and the battle cry #sixseasonsandamovie was born.
 This hashtag has remained relevant thanks to the show’s success on various streaming services.
-These #sixseasons deserve their #andamovie and here’s what I think it should be.
+These #sixseasons deserve their #andamovie, and here’s what I think it should be.

-Jeff (Joel McHale), the law professor at Greendale Community College, is still the womanizing, self-absorbed individual from the show.
-He hasn’t connected with the other faculty after Annie and Abed moved on with their lives.
-Britta (Gillain Jacobs), the new psych professor at Greendale, has become the most popular faculty member in the school.
-She hasn’t actually “taught” anything to the students but her “Easy A” class is well-known by the students.
+Jeff (Joel McHale), the law professor at Greendale Community College, is still the same womanizing, self-absorbed individual from the show.
+He hasn’t connected with the other faculty after Annie and Abed moved on with their lives, aside from Britta (Gillian Jacobs), the new psych professor at Greendale.
+She has become the most popular faculty member in the school.
+She hasn’t actually “taught” anything to the students, but her “Easy A” class is well-known within the halls of Greendale.

 Annie Edison (Alison Brie) has since moved on from Greendale.
-We see her investigating a homicide and using her CSI skills to solve it.
-Impressing the audience with her skills, we then hear “CUT!”
-We realize she was only acting in a police procedural television show.
-Annie has been using her education as a writer/actress for various police procedurals.
-She’s been living with Abed Nadir (Danny Pudi) in Los Angeles with Abed as his film career starts to get off the ground.
-Following her internship in D.C., she hasn’t been able to land a law enforcement job.
-She’s been deemed “unfit” during a psych eval and has been both a writer and a stand-in for Abed and his budding television directing career.
+We see her investigating a homicide and putting her law enforcement skills to good use.
+Impressing the audience with these skills, we hear “CUT!” and realize it was just a television show.
+Annie has been working as a consultant for a police procedural.
+She’s been living with Abed Nadir (Danny Pudi) in Los Angeles as Abed’s film and television career begins to take off.
+Following her internship in D.C., she hasn’t been able to land the law enforcement job she wanted.
+She’s been deemed “unfit” during every psych evaluation and has been working as a consultant and a body-double for Abed.

 The duos fly out to Georgia and run into each other at the airport.
 Jeff and Annie have an uncomfortable reconnection after their goodbye kiss.
 Abed, Britta, and Annie have an awkward conversation since Annie and Abed saddled Britta with the rent at their old apartment.
-They travel to the Georgia coastline where they run into students of Greendale past.
-Starburns, Garrett, Vickey and Magnitude have all been converted by Shirley.
+They travel to the Georgia coastline, where they run into students of Greendale’s past.
+Starburns, Garrett, Vickey, and Magnitude have all been converted by Shirley.
 They learn Todd was in the cult but kicked out for being too “Todd.”

-The group of four discover Shirley only joined the cult because of her unfaithfulness to Andre.
+While reconnecting, Shirley tells the group that she joined the cult because of her unfaithfulness to Andre.
 Despite his recommitment, she never forgave him for cheating and, in turn, cheated on him with Detective Butcher (Steven Weber).
-Andre Bennett (Malcolm-Jamal Warner) took the kids and Shirley spiraled.
-She found solace in a local cult, lead by their charismatic leader (Patrick Stewart) that promised her kids safe return.
-She joined them and was told she needed to recruit enough people for the cult’s satisfaction.
+Andre Bennett (Malcolm-Jamal Warner) took the kids, and Shirley spiraled.
+She found solace in a local cult, led by their charismatic leader (Patrick Stewart), that promised her kids a safe return.
+She joined them and was told she needed to recruit enough people to the cult’s satisfaction.

-After a few days, Shirley gets the opportunity to tell the group that she never cheated on Andre; the cult made the story up to hide their nefarious purposes.
-Knowing of Shirley’s relationship with a charismatic ex-lawyer and an “auteur” who is in the film industry, kidnapped the kids in order to get Shirley to join and bring the two of them to Georgia.
-The cult wishes to use Jeff as a spokesperson to give a rousing speech to recruit more members and Abed to distribute the recruitment video using his Hollywood connections.
-The group asks as to how the cult learned of Jeff and Abed.
-Turns out Shirley has been bragging about her college friends to anyone who would listen.
+After a few days, Shirley gets an opportunity to tell the group that she never actually cheated on Andre; the cult made the story up to hide their nefarious purposes.
+The cult, knowing of Shirley’s relationship with a charismatic ex-lawyer and an “auteur” who is in the film industry, kidnapped the kids to get Shirley to join and bring the two of them to Georgia.
+The cult wishes to use Jeff as a spokesperson to give a rousing speech to recruit more members and Abed to create and distribute the video using his Hollywood connections.
+The group asks how the cult learned of Jeff and Abed.
+It turns out Shirley has been bragging about her college friends to anyone who would listen.
 She reminisces publicly about how much she misses them, which was overheard by one of the cult members in a grocery store.
-Ironically, they hadn’t heard anything about Britta.
+The cult hadn’t heard anything about Britta.
 The leader then holds the group of five hostage and refuses to let them leave until they create a fun, viral recruitment video for the cult.

-When all hope seems lost, a sports car appears; and in it, Dean Pelton, Chang and Pierce.
+When all hope seems lost, a sports car appears, and Dean Pelton, Chang, and Pierce hop out of it.
 The trio learned of the cult and the location from Chang, who has been going through Britta’s (and Jeff’s) garbage.
-The trio, ignorantly unaware of the current predicament, ask to join the cult.
+Unaware of the current predicament, the trio asks to join the cult.
 The Dean and Chang want to join to avoid being left out of the Study Group’s antics while Pierce boasts about his wealth.
 It becomes clear that, with Pierce’s money, they’ll be able to boost the production budget on the recruitment video.
 The three are welcomed with open arms.

-One of the Coast Guard members is, however, Troy Barnes (Donald Glover).
+However, one of the Coast Guard members IS Troy.
 He tells the group (and the Dean) that LeVar struck a deal with the Pirates to read various children’s novels if they returned Troy to shore.
-Troy joined the Coast Guard in the hopes of one day rescuing LeVar from his pirate captors.
+Troy joined the Coast Guard hoping to one day rescue LeVar from his pirate captors.

-Now reunited, the group of eight alert the authorities of the cult.
-The gang gears up with experimental paintballs that renders the individual that’s hit, unconscious.
-As they enter the cult’s camp, they see that the Coast Guard has already infiltrated and arrested the higher ups involved.
-Turns out, the Cost Guard radioed in everything before the group even reached the shore.
+Now reunited, the group of eight alerts the authorities when they arrive on the Florida shore.
+While in Florida, they find experimental paintballs that render the individual that’s hit unconscious.
+As they enter the cult’s camp, they see that the Coast Guard has already infiltrated and arrested the higher-ups involved.
+The Cost Guard radioed in everything before the group even reached the shore.
 Because why would they wait until they’re back on land?
 That would be stupid.

 Jeff is the leading attorney that prosecutes the cult members.
-Britta is allowed to dissect the cult leader’s psyche for the “Greendale Journal” which helps giving the school a little more notoriety.
-Annie finds a job with the Atlanta Police Department after showing initiative and collecting the primary evidence while at the cult’s compound.
+Britta is allowed to dissect the cult leader’s psyche for the “Greendale Journal,” which helps give the school a little more notoriety.
+Annie is asked to join the Atlanta Police Department after showing initiative and collecting the primary evidence while at the cult’s compound.
 Shirley is reunited with her family.
 Abed joins Troy on his rescue mission for LeVar while writing the script for a movie (or show) based on the group’s adventures over the years.
 And Pierce announces to the world that he is still alive, to no fanfare.

-The Study Group (and Dean) get together every year to have drinks and reconnect.
+The Study Group (and Dean) meet yearly to have drinks and reconnect.

-Chang and Starburns discuss collecting of the “Infinity Minerals” to help in their prison escape.
-Then a subtitle appears saying “the pair never escaped.”
+Chang and Starburns discuss collecting the “Infinity Minerals” to help with their prison escape.
+Then a subtitle appears saying, “the pair never escaped.”

 Odds Of This Happening:

-Joe and Anthony Russo (Avengers: Infinity War and Avengers: Endgame) who produced nearly half of the episodes, as well as directed a handful, should have the pull to get this film made now.
+Joe and Anthony Russo (Avengers: Infinity War and Avengers: Endgame), who produced nearly half of the episodes and directed a handful, should have the pull to get this film made now.